Originally published: October 20, 2025 | Updated: March 2026

 Third-Party Software: Many payroll and accounting software packages include information return filing capabilities and have updated to support IRIS.

 Service Providers: IRS-authorized e-file service providers file returns on behalf of their clients, handling all technical requirements using the provider’s own credentials.
-This option eliminates the need for internal technical expertise and ensures compliance with evolving IRS requirements.
+This eliminates the need for internal technical expertise and ensures compliance with evolving IRS requirements.
+For many organizations — particularly those with high volumes, complex data scenarios, or limited internal capacity for the IRIS transition — outsourcing 1099 processing provides the most reliable and cost-effective path forward.

 Need Help Evaluating Your Options?

-As an IRS-authorized e-file provider since 2005, Tab Service Company helps organizations navigate information return compliance through our comprehensive tax reporting solutions.
+As an IRS-authorized e-file provider since 2005, Tab Service Company helps organizations navigate information return compliance through our TAB1099 service.
 If you’re evaluating your approach to the FIRE retirement and would like to discuss how outsourcing might fit your situation, we’re happy to provide a consultation.
-Visit tabservice.com or call 312-527-4306 to learn more.